aravic/6.829-pset-3/README.md

 ### Your task

-You will only have to modify `abr.py`, a class that implements an ABR algorithm.
+You will only have to modify `abr.py`, the class that implements your ABR algorithm.

 This class is instantiated with the ABR server and has access to both a `Video` and `Objective` object.
 The `Video` gives you information about the videos available bitrates and chunk sizes for all video chunks.
 The `Objective` is your interface to the